Bewond/flutternav/README.md

 ### NavElement objects

+Naming a route for easier navigation using the name attribute of any `NavElement` that has a path.

 **NavRoute** \
 Used to display the given widget if the path is matched, you can stack widget from other `NavElement` on top of the given widget.